Effective Date: November 2023

 We may update this Privacy Notice from time to time.
 The effective date of the current Privacy Notice is noted at the top of this page.

-If we make any material changes to the way we collect, use, share or process the personal information that you have provided, we will notify you by posting a notice of the changes in a clear and conspicuous manner on the GT Website or via the most recent email or mailing address we have on file for you.
+If we make any material changes to the way we collect, use, share or process the personal information that you have provided, we will notify you by posting a notice of the changes in a clear and conspicuous manner on the GT website or via the most recent email or mailing address we have on file for you.

 2. Responsibility for Your Personal Information

 Where we are providing you with legal services or where you are engaging with us in other circumstances (such as to attend an event, to engage in a matter with one of our clients or to join us as an employee), for the purposes of the GDPR, the identity of the data controller will depend on the GT office with which you are engaging.
 Each office is listed in the first paragraph of this Privacy Notice and is regarded as an independent data controller.
-This Privacy Notice applies to all such entities in the EU.
+This Privacy Notice applies to all such entities in the EU or the UK.

 3. Information We May Collect